openwebos/luna-init/README.md

 Summary
 =========
-luna-init: Timezone related, initialization and font setup files used by luna-sysmgr
+luna-init: Initialization and font setup files used by luna-sysmgr

 How to Build on Linux
 =====================